 Throughout the 60s he was also dealing with other Houston based record men like Steve Poncio, Charlie Booth, Roy Ames and especially Huey Meaux.
 They too bought his songs, and occasionally issued records on him.
 In amongst them there was some of the best music that ever came out of Texas.
 But I guess they were all the same to Joe – if they brought him money they must have been good.
 “Second Time Around” is fine hard uptempo R & B, but I Cried in the same vein is a classic.
 Medwick starts with a dead slow gospel call-and-response session with the band before screaming out his pain over a repetitive threatening R & B riff.
 Simply unstoppable.
 “You Ain’t Treating Her Right” is a superb blues ballad a la Bland, complete with guitar fills, thumping piano and gentle horns.
 Medwick’s vocals are by turns whispering, soft then powerfully gritty – quite superb.
 The pick of the material from this period can be found on the P-Vine LP “Slow Down Young Lovers”.

 His time with Meaux produced some wonderful titles.
-You Made Me Love You is another beautifully sung deep bluesy ballad Nearer To You is more straightahead soul of great passion; “Have Fun Baby” is a fine R & B workout with some excellent stinging lead guitar; “This Is Why The End Must Begin” is another tasteful deep soul ballad; “Friends In Show Business” is a novelty litany of stars and their songs done deep soul style.
+You Made Me Love You is another beautifully sung deep bluesy ballad Nearer To You on Foy Lee's legendary Teardrop label is more straightahead soul of great passion; “Have Fun Baby” is a fine R & B workout with some excellent stinging lead guitar; “This Is Why The End Must Begin” is another tasteful deep soul ballad; “Friends In Show Business” is a novelty litany of stars and their songs done deep soul style.
 Sadly both the LPs from this period are both poor.
 The TV & The Tribesmen set is full of covers and the collection that Meaux released (let out?) in the 70s doesn’t contain any of these great songs, but consist in the main of unrealised demos which show Joe’s great chops but in settings that don’t do them any justice.
 Of the remainder of his 60s output, “Never Let Me Go” is spoilt by some vile strings, but “Have Fun Baby” is fine R & B, as is “You Gotta Be Joking”.